jorgeAML/XLVExercisEscript/Chapter3_Selections/readme.md

 >Day of the week is Sunday

 (Hint: January and February are counted as 13 and 14 in the formula, so you need to ocnvert the user input 1 to 13 and 2 to 14 for the month and change the year to the previous year).

+---
+### 3.22 Geometry: Point in a circle?
+Write a program that prompts the user to enter a point (x,y) and checks whether the point is whithin the circle centered at (0,0) with radius 10.
+For example, (4,5) is inside the circle and (9,9), is outside the circle, as shown in Figure 3.7a.
+(Hint: A point is in the circle if its distance to (0,0) is less than or equal to 10.
+The formula for computing the distance is sqrt((x2-x1)^2 + (y2-y1)^2).
+Test your program to cover all cases.)
+Two sample runs are shown below:

+> Enter a point with two coordinates: 4 5
+> Point (4.0, 5.0) is in the circle
+> Enter a point with two coordinates: 9 9
+> Point (9.0, 9.0) is not in the circle